Why is the PPTX file not reduced?

-How to look inside PPTX files with BetterZip Quick Look
+Look inside PPTX files with BetterZip Quick Look

 We’ve taken a look at many archive apps for macOS and have found a free Quick Look extension that enables you to see the breakdown of the content within a PowerPoint file.
 To prepare your macOS for seeing your PPTX content, follow our easy 3-step guide to installing the BetterZip Quick Look extension.

 Once BetterZip Quick Look extension is working take a copy of your PPTX file and rename the file adding ‘.zip’.
 Now select the file in Finder and press the spacebar to start Quick Look.
+You will see a folder treeview, where you can browse through the folders to see where the large content is lurking.
+The folders are named for the content they contain.

 Images